The Order is only relative, not absolute.

 Max von Sydow

-Sir Christopher Frank Carandini Lee was perhaps the only actor of his generation to have starred in so many films.
+Sir Christopher Frank Carandini Lee was perhaps the only actor of his generation to have starred in so many films and cult saga.
 Although most notable for personifying bloodsucking vampire, Dracula, on screen, he portrayed other varied characters on screen, most of which were villains, whether it be Francisco Scaramanga in the James Bond film...

 Writer, actor, comedian, doer of good works, excellent good friend to the famous and not, Fry lives in his London SW1 flat and his Norfolk house when not traveling.
 Famous for his public declaration of celibacy in the "Tatler" back in the 1980s, Emma Thompson